TEAMMATES/teammates-ops/maintainer-guide.md

 **Role: PM**

+Release without schema change:

-* Pull the latest `release` branch.
+1. Pull the latest `release` branch.
-* Deploy to the live server.
+2. Deploy to the live server.
-* Get live green, or otherwise all test failures need to be accounted for.
+3. Get live green, or otherwise all test failures need to be accounted for.
-* Make the version default.
+4. Make the version default.
-* Close the "Release" issue.
+5. Close the "Release" issue.

+Release with schema change:

+1. Pull the latest `release` branch.
+2. Take system to maintenance mode.
+3. Follow the steps for PM in [Schema Migration](#schema-migration)
+4. Deploy to the live server.
+5. Get live green, or otherwise all test failures need to be accounted for.
+6. Make the version default.
+6. Turn off system maintenance mode.
+7. Close the "Release" Issue

 ## Making a hot patch